Supply Chain Management

 Efforts to Enhance Productivity through Linkage and Collaboration with Business Partners

-Primarily through Production Process DX based on the key issue identified in the Medium-Term Business Plan, "To innovate production systems, and reform workstyles through digital transformation (DX)," Taisei Corporation works as one with our supply chain to improve aspects such as productivity, safety, and quality at construction worksites.
+Through Production Process DX based on the key issue identified in [TAISEI VISION 2030] Achievement Plan, "to innovate production systems, and reform workstyles through digital transformation (DX)," Taisei Corporation works as one with our supply chain to improve aspects such as productivity, safety, and quality at construction worksites.

 Information is shared at each stage, including design and construction, by utilizing BIM/CIM data linkage with subcontractors and suppliers as well as on-site management systems such as T-BasisX for construction projects and T-iDigital Field® for civil engineering projects.
 This has successfully reduced rework and menial tasks, in addition to shortening construction periods, and we have been promoting development of efficient, high-quality construction production systems.